kiran-lee/InbreedingDepressionSeychellesWarbler/README.md

 # InbreedingDepressionSeychellesWarbler

-These are the data and scripts used to investigate inbreeding depression following a recent, severe bottleneck in Seychelles warblers using 1,936 low coverage, whole-genome sequences that have been imputed to recover missing genotypes and verified for sample identity as in https://github.com/kiran-lee/SeychellesWarblerGenomicToolkit.
+These are the data and scripts used to investigate inbreeding depression following a recent, severe bottleneck in Seychelles warblers on Cousin Island using 1,936 low coverage, whole-genome sequences that have been imputed to recover missing genotypes and verified for sample identity as in https://github.com/kiran-lee/SeychellesWarblerGenomicToolkit.

 ![Cousin as coconut plantation, 1900s](Other/File-photo-Cousins-coconut-plantations-were-begun-in-the-early-1900s-thegem-blog-default.jpg)

-*<small>Cousin as coconut plantation, 1900s.
+*<small>Cousin Island as coconut plantation, 1900s.
+All Seychelles warblers descend from a small population restricted to the mangroves on Cousin.
 Photo from Nature Seychelles.</small>*

 We trace the demographic history, showing a drastic bottleneck to Ne = 12.6, 9 generations ago.